-On August 17th, PSI surveyed water quality and pet waste at Woodland Creek Community Park, distributing Bags-On-Board to dog walkers that wanted them.
-The amount of un-scooped dog waste has dramatically improved over the decade, decreasing from 143 piles in 2011 to only 33 in 2021.
+On August 17th, PSI surveyed water quality and pet waste at Woodland Creek Community Park, distributing Bags-On-Board to dog walkers and educating the public about the importance of cleaning up after pets to prevent bacteria and nutrient pollution.
+The amount of unscooped dog waste has dramatically improved over the decade, decreasing from 143 piles in 2011 to only 33 in 2021.
 In Woodland Creek, the water temperature was warm (20.7°C) and DO was low (1.6 mg/l).